fortunejs/fortune-postgres/README.md

 ## Extension

-The `query` field for the `options` object should be a function that accepts one argument, the prepared SQL query, and returns an SQL query.
+The `query` field for the `options` object should be a function that accepts two arguments, the prepared SQL query and parameters, and returns an SQL query.

 ## License